skipperkongen/declarative-cartography/wiki/cvl2.md

 AND					* AS {partition_value}
 ```

-Optionally merge remaining partitions using a * (if omitted, remaiming partitions are not merged):
+Optionally merge remaining partitions using a * (if omitted, remaiming partitions are kept as "singleton" partitions):

 ```cvl
 PARTITION BY        {expression} -- e.g. a column name